nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 The hashmap will have the `custom alias name` as the `key` and the `block name` as the `value` for each key-value pair.
 The `BlockAlias` class also depends on the `NusMap` class to ensure that valid blocks are input by the user.

+#### Adding of custom aliases
+The user can enter `add alias` invoke an instance of `AddCustomAliasCommand` which will prompt them for the alias and block names.
+If the alias name already exists, or the alias name conflicts with a block name, the application will display an error message and the addition of the custom alias will not be executed.
+If there were no errors, the alias and block pair would be added to the hashmap in the instance of the `BlockAlias` class and it will also be stored in the `AliasStorage`.

+#### Showing custom aliases
+The user can enter `show alias` to invoke an instance of `ShowCustomAliasCommand` to view all the alias and block pairs that have been stored previously by them.
+If there are no alias and block pairs, then the message `You haven't set any aliases yet!` will be displayed to the user.
+If there are valid alias and block pairs stored in the application, then the list of alias and block pairs will be displayed.

+#### Deleting a custom alias
+The user can enter `delete alias` to invoke an instance of `DeleteCustomAliasCommand` which will prompt them for the alias name that they wish to delete.
+If the entered alias name exists in the alias hashmap stored in the instance of `BlockAlias`, then that alias will be removed.
+However, if the alias does not exist in the hashmap, then an invalid alias error message will be displayed.

+#### Example for alias feature
 Given below is an example usage scenario and how the add/view/delete mechanism behaves at each step:

 1. The user launches the application for the first time.
 If there is a storage file with pre-existing alias-block pairs, then the hashmap in `BlockAlias` class will be initialized with those data, or an empty hashmap if it does not exist.